lsst-sqre/sqr-055/index.rst

 This setup only has to be done once for all environments, not per-environment like the other COmanage configuration, and only needs to be redone if the CSS file changes.

-See `DM-35698 <https://jira.lsstcorp.org/browse/DM-35698>`__ for the process the last time we updated the CSS.
+See `DM-35698 <https://jira.lsstcorp.org/browse/DM-35698>`__ for the process we followed when updating the CSS.

 Configure unique attribute for each person
 ------------------------------------------